by Arden Igleheart

 It took Vidal about about six months to transition to where she is now.
-In the meantime, she started Zero Waste Tampa Bay as a meetup group.
-She since has transitioned it away from a meetup group and it now conducts workshops with individuals and small businesses such as Blue Sage Eco Boutique in Seminole Heights.
-Vidal encourages her students there to start with small changes, such as bringing reusable bags to the grocery store.
+In the meantime, she started Zero Waste Tampa Bay as a Meetup group.
+She since has transitioned it away from a Meetup group and it now conducts workshops with individuals and small businesses such as Blue Sage Eco Boutique in Seminole Heights.
+Vidal encourages her students to start with small changes, such as bringing reusable bags to the grocery store.

-According to Marter, Zero Waste will last because it has real values behind it.
+According to Marter, Zero Waste will last because it’s more than just a trend.
+It has real values behind it.

 Beyond individual choices, the next step for the Zero Waste movement might be to prompt a change in American government and business.